What are technical skills and why are they important?

 Yes, Microsoft Office counts as a technical skill as well as a computer skill.
 Putting Office on your resume would imply you are skilled in Word, Excel, PowerPoint, Access, Publisher, Outlook and Teams.
 If you only know some of these, it would be best to list the individual software programs on your resume.

-No matter how far along you are in your career, youd benefit from skills that set you up for success in five, 10 and 15 years down the road.
+No matter how far along you are in your career, you'll still benefit from skills that set you up for success in five, 10 and 15 years down the road.
+These are often referred to as "21st century skills."
 Here are four examples of technical skills that would help future-proof your career:

-- Data analysis.
-By 2025, 463 exabytes of data will be generated each day.
+- Data Analysis.
+Mountains upon mountains of valuable data are generated each day.
 Companies will need creative, skilled people to help them gather, interpret and present data findings.

 Don is a Certified Professional Resume Writer (CPRW) with more than 10 years’ experience creating digital content, including four years helping job seekers develop their careers.
 He holds an M.S. in Journalism from Northwestern University.